 The Department of Education and Early Childhood Development outlines the specific legal responsibilities schools have in relation to placing work experience students.

-If your worker has a work-related injury or illness, you have duties under the Accident Compensation Act, one of which is to ensure their safe return to work.
+If your worker has a work-related injury or illness, you have duties under the Victorian workers compensation legislation, one of which is to ensure their safe return to work.
 The employer's obligations include:

-- develop and implement a return to work plan, and
+- develop and implement a return to work plan

 - support and monitor your worker when they return to work.